 This will provide you with a report of multiple things wrong with your technical SEO and what steps you can take to amend the errors and improve your website’s performance in the eyes of Google’s algorithm.

 Understanding your closest competitors is one of the best shortcuts when it comes to SEO.
-You can use SEO tools to see what pages on competing websites are already performing well.
+You can use one of the best SEO tools available to see what pages on competing websites are already performing well.

 This saves you a lot of time researching and helps you make smart decisions on what kind of topics you should cover and what’s expected to succeed, and how it’s going to potentially perform given your rank as well as them.
 It’s also a great way to see what your competitors tried and failed at, saving you a lot of time.